mihakralj/pinescript/docs/trends/hma.md

 The HMA is calculated using the four steps:

-1. Calculate WMA with period n/2: WMA₁ = WMA(price, n/2)
+1. Calculate WMA with period n/2: WMA₁ = WMA(signal, n/2)

-2. Calculate WMA with period n: WMA₂ = WMA(price, n)
+2. Calculate WMA with period n: WMA₂ = WMA(signal, n)

 3. Calculate the difference: diff = 2 × WMA₁ - WMA₂